Ready Room Operational Manual

 At any time you can change the inspector's name, time zone, or password.

-Individual inspectors can also be configured to allow uploading documents to a shared Box folder.
-For this to work, the inspector must use the Box user interface to share a folder with an inspection team member.
+Individual inspectors can also be configured to allow uploading documents to a shared storage service, such as Box or OneDrive.
+For this to work, the inspector must use the service's user interface to share a folder with an inspection team member.
 Paste that folder URL into the first field and click the "Update Folder" button.
 If successful, the step number will change from orange to green.
 The person with whom the folder was shared must now click the "Grant Access" button.
-This will send you over to Box where you must grant Ready Room access to this folder on your behalf.
+This will send you over to the service, where you must grant Ready Room access to this folder on your behalf.
 You will be notified if both steps complete successfully.
 If not, you may change the folder URL or retry granting access as often as necessary.

 Managing Inspection Team Members